-Condominiums come in all shapes and sizes, no matter if it’s a high-rise building or a townhouse, Morison Insurance has the industry experience and knowledge to provide you with the best possible advice to look after your condo insurance needs.
-Many condominium unit owners do not realize they need their own separate condominium insurance policy in addition to the policy held by the association or corporation.
+Condominium living requires insurance specialized to meet the needs of condo residents.
+Morison Insurance has the industry experience and knowledge to provide you with the best possible advice to look after your condo insurance.
+Many condominium unit owners do not realize they need their own separate condominium insurance policy in addition to insurance held by their condo association or corporation.
 Condominium insurance provides personal property coverage and personal liability.

 Condo insurance is protection against losses or damage to your condominium, your belongings, improvements you have made and liability for damages or injury to others while in your condo.
 Your condo is your home so it makes sense to protect your residential investment.
 The cost of condo insurance in Ontario can be as little as $30 a month (before taxes).
 Note that policy prices will vary depending on what you are insuring.
 Generally the more you are insuring, the higher the cost.
 A condo insurance policy is a wise investment in the protection of your condominium home.